Table of contents

-Annualized salary is an estimate of how much pay an employee will earn over the course of a year if they were to work the full year.
-It is based on their earnings during a shorter reference period—such as one week or one month.
+Annualized salary is an estimate of how much pay an employee will earn over the course of a year if they were to work the full year, usually based on a 40-hour work week.

 An annualized salary is often used for budgeting for hourly or part-time employees.
 Annualized salary can also be used to calculate monthly pay for employees who do not work a full year but who want to be paid consistently throughout the year.

 Annual salary and annualized salary are slightly different.

 An annual salary is a guaranteed amount that will be paid to a salaried employee who works a full year.
 Their hours are typically pre-agreed in their contract and don’t vary month-to-month—salaried employees don’t tend to receive overtime pay either.

 An annualized salary is an estimate of full-year pay for an hourly or part-time employee.
 An annualized salary reflects how much an employee is likely to make if they work consistently throughout the year.